Ronald Munro Ferguson, 1st Viscount Novar: Governor-General of Australia, 1914–1920

 In February 1914, therefore, Munro Ferguson was happy to accept the post of Governor-General of Australia (he had refused the governorship of South Australia in 1895 and that of Victoria in 1910).
 He was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) prior to his appointment on 18 May 1914.
 His political background, his connections with the Liberal government in London and his imperialist views made him both better equipped and more inclined to play an activist role in Australian politics than any of his predecessors.
 At the same time, he had enough sense to confine his activism to behind the scenes influence.
 He was described as an active Imperial supervisor by the journalist, Keith Murdoch, using his own cipher to signal London.

-During the First World War, which broke out in August 1914, the reciprocal power of the Australian High Commission was severely restricted and Government House had a furious falling out with Governor of New South Wales, Sir Gerald Strickland.
+During the First World War, which broke out in August 1914, the reciprocal power of the Australian High Commission in London was severely restricted and Government House had a furious falling out with the then Governor of New South Wales, Sir Gerald Strickland.
 They grew to hate one another and the latter was jealous of Melbourne's superior power and location of governance.
 The British Government underfunded the federal government and ignored the huge debts spent by State Governors on public works but it was the most active government since federation; and Munro-Ferguson its most active ambassador.

 He developed close friendships with two judges of the High Court of Australia: Sir Samuel Griffith (the Chief Justice, and former Premier of Queensland) and Sir Edmund Barton (former Prime Minister of Australia).
 He consulted Griffith and Barton on many occasions, including on the exercise of the reserve powers of the Crown.

 Strickland

-Although 'a genial host and brilliant controversialist'Sir Gerald Strickland 'his tactlessness caused some uneasiness'.
+Although 'a genial host and brilliant controversialist', Sir Gerald Strickland 'his tactlessness caused some uneasiness'.
 The new Governor-General found himself in a struggle over precedence.
 The post of New South Wales Governor was the oldest in Australia and had long been considered the most powerful.
 But, by law, the royal appointment to Government House held sway.
 During the First World War, the strain began to show in the London Liberal government.
 Ferguson was desperate to keep secrecy, and maintain control over policy access to London.
 On 3 June 1916, the Colonial Secretary informed Ferguson that a coalition was pending.
 Strickland, having snubbed the Government in Melbourne, went over the Governor-General's head directly to London.
 Strickland worked up an ANZAC day annual memorial, which proved very popular – but which Strickland claimed was a national celebration.
 On 1 May 1917, Munro Ferguson confessed to Lord Stamfordham that he had under-estimated the deep emotional loyalty of ordinary Australians.
 Press belief that Anzacs were the spearhead elite and shocktroops among dominions gave a status in the British Empire's armies they sustained throughout the war.